Langtang Ri

 Langtang Ri is a mountain in the Langtang Himal of the Himalayas.
 At an elevation of 7205 m it is the 106th highest mountain in the world.
 Located on the border between the Bagmati Zone of Nepal and Tibet, China, it is part of a group of high peaks that include Shishapangma (8,013 m) and Porong Ri (7,292 m).

-Langtang Ri was first climbed on 10 October 1981 by a Japanese expedition.
+Langtang Ri was first climbed on 10 October 1981 by Noboru Yamada, Makihiro Wakao, Soichi Nasu and Ang Rinji Sherpa.